Research in Lost Time

 A digital library of crucial articles and books can be found here.

 Additionally, PLACE maintains a lending library located in Santa Monica.
-Adherents of PLACE living near the area have the option of requesting to borrow an item from the catalogue: /url/
+Adherents of PLACE living in the area have a borrowing option.